CinnyLin/VSCode-theme/README.md

 ## Do It Yourself!
-It is Python bases, so some colors may not be showing right.
+It is Python based, so some colors may not be showing right.
 To customize it on your own, follow these steps:
 1. Select the word you want to customize -->
 2. Go to "Command Palette" -->